globus/searchable-files-demo/README.md

 This demo application is intentionally segmented into parts which you can customize or replace to meet your needs.

+#### Setup

+The `login` and `create-index` commands create and store data in a sqlite database at `~/.globus_searchable_files.db`.
+If you wish to use an alternative index ID, be aware that several commands rely on data stored in this database.

+#### Extractor

 The Extractor examines a source for raw metadata and pulls out features which it recognizes.
 In the simplest case, just pass the `--directory` option to read a different source directory with the existing extractor.
+This can be run on any directory without any special considerations.

+#### Assembler

 The Assembler takes the raw data from the Extractor and annotates it with additional information from a secondary source.
-In the sample extractor, annotations are stored in some simple YAML files, but annotations could just as easily come from a database, external API calls, or any other source.
+In the provided Assembler, annotations are stored in some simple YAML files, but annotations could just as easily come from a database, external API calls, or any other source.

 A replacement Assembler still needs to incorporate that information with the Extractor's data to produce valid documents for Globus Search.
+Note that the Assembler included in the Searchable Files demo has special handling for the string `"{current_user}"` in order to resolve this to the logged-in user's primary identity ID.
+A custom Assembler could replicate this functionality (requiring login) or omit support for this usage.

+#### Submitter and Watcher

 The Submitter and Watcher can be applied to any directory full of Globus Search ingest documents (the format of data produced by the Assembler).
 Although you may want to modify them to alter their outputs, combine them into a single command, or make other minor changes, their main logic should probably be left unmodified.

+The only special consideration when modifying these components is that the use the Index ID retrieved from `create-index`.
+If modifying or replacing these commands, it may be necessary to replace the logic which loads the `index_id` from storage.